Updated: Cecil County closings and cancellations

 Hogan said eateries may offer take out or drive through service after 5 p.m.
 Monday.

-All casinos, racetracks off-track betting or simulcast facilities close at midnight Monday.
+All casinos, racetracks off-track betting or simulcast facilities closed at midnight Monday.

 The Emergency Order includes Hollywood Casino in Perryville, as a further effort to staunch the spread of COVID-19.